SW-g16/sw/documentation/domain-modelling.md

 ## Domain and Scope

-	// 295 / 100-200 words
-	// Description of the domain and scope of the ontology, as determined by the application

 ### Domain

 Our domain is the set of Voting Assemblies' Voters votes on Bills around the world,